Skip to main content

 St. Patrick's Day Breakfast

-The Office of Student Conduct hosts a large breakfast in Lawrence Hall the morning of the St. Patrick's Day parade, which comes straight through the heart of campus on the Boulevard of the Allies.
+Campus Activities Board and the Office of Student Conduct team up to host a large breakfast in Lawrence Hall on the morning of the St. Patrick's Day parade, which comes through the heart of campus on the Boulevard of the Allies.

 Two students share a chair in Village Park.